-Our Stewardship and Voting Policy is reviewed regularly to ensure continued alignment to our beliefs about good practice in line with our fiduciary duties.
-Further information on our policy and voting activities can be found here.
-When making voting decisions, we take into account the company's unique situation, our investment rationale, any engagement undertaken as well as the company's relative position in relation to local laws, guidance and best practices.
-We may vote against or abstain on resolution items, including the reappointment of board directors and, when asked to, a company's report and accounts (or equivalent), if we believe the company is failing to appropriately manage or address an issue.
-We will consider voting against individual directors where the company has not addressed specific systemic risks, including but not limited to climate change.
+Our Stewardship and Voting Policy is reviewed regularly thereby taking into account information obtained to ensure continued alignment to our beliefs about through engagement and other activities.
+See more good practice in line with our fiduciary duties.
+Further in Principle 7. information on our policy and voting activities can be found here.
+When making voting decisions, we take into We use proxy advisory firms to help inform our voting account the company's unique situation, our investment decisions.
+Also influencing our voting decisions are rationale, any engagement undertaken as well as the outcomes from engagement, discussions with peers and company's relative position in relation to local laws, the views of our in-house expertise within the RI team guidance and best practices.
+We may vote against or and wider investment teams.
+These voting decisions are tailored to the individual circumstances of the company abstain on resolution items, including the reappointment of board directors and, when asked to, a company's and focus on the overall quality of the company's management, its approach to corporate governance report and accounts (or equivalent), if we believe the company is failing to appropriately manage or address an and the consideration of our investment expectations. issue.
+We will consider voting against individual directors Individual vote decisions for priority holdings are where the company has not addressed specific systemic reviewed and confirmed by the responsible investment risks, including but not limited to climate change. team, working closely with our portfolio managers.